-Delegates will need to bring their own laptops (large display screens recommended) with the QGIS 3+ software installed and ready to use (if this is a problem, please give us a call on 0115 7484080).
+Delegates will need their own laptops (large display screens recommended) with the QGIS 3+ software installed and ready to use.
 Full joining instructions including details of which QGIS install version we will be using will be sent to each delegate prior to the course.

 This is an introductory course suited for those without any GIS contaminated land background or those who have used GIS to view data but not actively create a GIS project from scratch.